dhruv7393/JSTestingWithVitestPracticeMosh/README.md

 5. Object

 - toMatchObject (subset of property matched)
-- toHaveProperty (if it has particular property)
+- toHaveProperty (if it has particular property, value can be passed as second parameter for value comparison)

 6. Array -